 There is one huge disadvantage to using a statutory will: you cannot tailor it to your situation.
 Statutory wills are simple, one-size-fits-all documents.
 You take it as it’s written and cannot change the language or add clauses to suit your needs.
 As a result, they rarely work perfectly for anyone.

-Should I use a statutory will?
+Should I use a statutory will form?

-Statutory wills are most useful for those who want or need a very simple, straightforward will.
+Statutory will forms are most useful for those who want or need a very simple, straightforward will.
 The state legislatures who have created statutory wills did so to provide a no-cost estate planning tool that anyone can use.
 But because the wills are so simple they should rarely be a first choice will for anyone.

-Use a statutory will:
+Use a statutory will form:

 - In an emergency.
 If you realize you need a will as immediately and don’t have time to hire a lawyer, a statutory will may be better than no will at all.
 For example, if you realize that you want a will the night before you leave for a big trip, you can use a statutory will to create a legal will in just few minutes.
 (You must still have the will witnessed.)